 2. Running costs that are incurred to maintain the property and can be claimed against the rental received.

-Basically anything spent on maintaining the property but examples such as:
+Basically these costs are anything spent on maintaining the property, such as:

-(a) to maintain or repair means to replace to its original condition.
-Example is to repair a wooden fence back to a wooden fence.
+- Repairs: To maintain or repair means to replace to its original condition.
+So you can claim the cost of repairing a wooden fence back to a wooden fence.

-(b) however if you were to improve on the original condition than it’s a Capital expenditure and you can only depreciate it.
-Example is to replace a wooden paling fence with a brick fence.
+- Improvements: If you were to improve on the original condition of an item this becomes capital expenditure and you can only depreciate this cost – not write it off as an expense straight away .
+For example if you were to replace a wooden paling fence with a brick fence.

 Helpful tips on record keeping

 Your investment property should work for you and not the other way around.

 So it’s important that you are not burden with hours of paperwork that discourages you from buying your second or third properties.